 Configuring the Host Computer

-To begin, you’ll need to configure the host computer (192.
+First, you need to make the host computer (192.
 168. 101.
-23:5244) to accept remote connections:
+23:5244) ready to accept connections from other computers:

-2. Navigate to the Remote tab.
+- Click on the Remote tab.

-Remember to note down the full address (192.
+Just remember to write down the whole address (192.
 168. 101.
-23:5244) as you’ll need it for connecting later.
+23:5244) because you’ll need it afterwards to connect.

 Setting Up Port Forwarding

-If you’re accessing 192.168.101.23:5244 from outside your local network, you’ll need to set up port forwarding on your router:
+If you’re not on the same network as 192.168.101.23:5244, you’ll need to set up port forwarding on your router:

 Establishing a Secure Connection